Remenham Club

 The Remenham Club is a private members club near the village of Remenham on the Berkshire bank of the River Thames near Henley-on-Thames, on the reach of the river that plays host to the annual Henley Royal Regatta.
+Up to 2,000 members and visitors attend annually to watch the regatta.

 It was formed in 1909 by members of six amateur rowing clubs (known as the "founding clubs") on the River Thames: